fsautoproc

 ◆ lcmdfree_r()

-void lcmdfree_r ( struct lcmdset_s ** cs)
+void lcmdfree_r ( lcmdset_set * cs)

 Iterates and frees all memory allocated by the command set array.